 1. Heightened Self Awareness

 The first step to cultivating a thriving workforce is to build a self-aware organization, and there’s research to support it.
 When you have heightened awareness of your core motivators and natural behaviors, that awareness becomes a catalyst for personal development and trickles down into your organization.
 Without this first step of self awareness, you can blindly continue doing things that you may not realize are detrimental to your growth and the success of your organization as a whole.
-By gathering input from you and your peers, our Level Up Executive Coaching process will help you leverage your strengths and the things that hold you back and provide you with a customized action plan so that you can learn to better lead yourself, your team and your entire organization.
+By gathering input from you and your peers, executive coaching will help you leverage your strengths and the things that hold you back and provide you with a customized action plan so that you can learn to better lead yourself, your team and your entire organization.

 2. Heightened Emotional Intelligence & Self-Regulation